4 Best Small Business Credit Cards for Fair Credit in 2024

 How to Pick the Best Credit Card for Your Business

-No business credit card is perfect, and if you only have fair credit, your options are more limited.
-As you compare these and other top business credit cards, it’s important to take several factors into consideration, including:
+No business credit card is perfect, and if you only have fair credit, your options will be more limited.
+As you search for the best business credit cards for your business needs, the most important factor will be whether or not you can get approved.

 Can You Get a Business Credit Card with Bad Credit?

 Yes, it is possible to get a business credit card if you have bad credit.
-However, your best options may be limited to secured credit cards, which require a security deposit equal to your credit limit.
-While this can be inconvenient, using the card can help you build your business credit history to give you more options later on when you’re ready to expand your business.
+However, your options will be more limited, including secured credit cards, which require a security deposit equal to your credit limit, or a business charge card that doesn’t require a credit check.
+Use these cards to build your business credit history to give you more options later on when you’re ready to expand your business.

 The Bottom Line